SRCF/docs/source/timeout/tos.rst

 * Timestamps of your accesses
 * The IPv4/IPv6 addresses from which you access our service
 * The names of rooms you visit
-* Your phone number if you dial-in via your phone
 * Metadata of the conference system (start/end of sessions, number of users, the name you selected when joining a room)

 We collect this data to provide, improve, and secure the service we are providing.
 Your data will be deleted after seven days, if a longer retention is not necessary to solve immanent technical issues.
 In any case, it will not be retained longer than legally allowed.